The strange history of National Theatre Doña Maria II, Lisbon

 On the other side of the theatre you’ll find the unique Rossio train- and metro station (Estação do Rossio)

-Christmas 2008.
+Christmas time.
 Café Garrett, beside the theatre’s foyer, one of the most perfectly located cafés in Lisbon, facing the lively Rossio Square

 Dear July, I am very happy since I am having clients lead by your wonderfull & helpfull blog.